Skip to main content

 When do you need to convert between Square meters per second and Centistokes?

-A CGS kinematic-viscosity unit equal to 0.
+A CGS kinematic-viscosity unit equal to exactly 0.
 Square meter per second and Centistoke are both kinematic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Kinematic Viscosity Conversions